GolosChain/Qa/golos-tests/README.md

 ## Important!
 - `test_runner` searhes exactly `cases.js` file and `Cases` object in it.
-- 'Cases' must contain test cases as functions with name 'case' + N, where N is from [1, inf).
+- `Cases` object must contain only functions with testscases
 - Any testcase from 'Cases' must return `true` in case of success and `false` in case of fail

 ## Config parameter